nextcloud/context_chat/doc/Implementing_a_provider.md

  * `removeContentForUsers(string $appId, string $providerId, string $itemId, array $users)` Remove a content item from the knowledge base of context chat for specified users
  * `removeAllContentForUsers(string $appId, string $providerId, array $users)` Remove all content items from the knowledge base of context chat for specified users

-To register your content provider, call `registerContentProvider` in your app's Application#register() step.
+To register your content provider, your app needs to listen to the `OCA\ContextChat\Event\ContentProviderRegisterEvent` event and call the `registerContentProvider` method in the event for every provider you want to register.
+Any interaction with the content manager using the above listed methods should automatically register the provider.

+You may call the `registerContentProvider` method explicitly if you want to trigger an initial import of content items.

 To submit content, wrap it in a `\OCA\ContextChat\Public\ContentItem` object: